 In 2008, we commenced a major programme to rebuild our business and restore pride in the Coles brand.
 Our focus was to get the basics right for our customers and our store teams.

-pre-rinse spray gun at Coles Claremont in Western Australia.
+Seafood Specialist, Brent Craddock, using a water-saving pre-rinse spray gun at Coles Claremont in Western Australia.